Team Expectations

 Do Be Sensitive to Our Church’s Culture

 Take into account that we do have a large demographic of older people at our church.
-Avoid holey jeans and baseball hats or anything else that might be deemed offensive especially for weekend services.
+Avoid holey jeans and anything else that might be deemed offensive especially for weekend services*.

 A good rule of thumb is that those on stage should dress slightly fancier than the average look of the congregation.

 *Wednesdays can be a little more loose as the midweek evening service being a little more relaxed.
-Dress accordingly, still professional, but hats are okay.
+Dress accordingly but still professional, showing that we care.

 Previous